Clo(o)k: Human-Time Interactions Through a Clock That "Looks": Abstract

 \section{Abstract}

-What if a clock could do more than just tell time - what if it could actually see?
-This paper delves into the conceptualization, design, and construction of a timepiece with visual perception capabilities, featuring three applications that expand the possibilities of human-time interaction.
-Insights from an Open House showcase are also shared, highlighting the unique user experiences of this device.
+What if a clock could do more than tell time—what if it could look around?
+This project explores the conceptualization, design, and construction of a timepiece with visual perception capabilities, featuring three types of human-time interactions.
+Informal observations during a demonstration highlight its unique user experiences.

 \ccsdesc[500]{Human-centered computing~Interaction devices} \keywords{clock, time, tangible, telepresence}